-With so many needy and deserving causes out there, it can feel impossible to choose a select few to donate your time and money to.
-And of course, choosing who or what organizations to give to is only part of the task—you also want to make sure your money or time will have as great an impact as possible.
+With so many needy and deserving causes out there, it can feel overwhelming to choose a select few to donate your time and money to.
+And of course, choosing who or what organizations to support is only part of the task—you also want to make sure your money or time will have as great an impact as possible.

 Giving can mean more than just writing a check.
-Here are some tips about how you can give back in your community and support causes you care about, while protecting yourself financially.
+Here are some tips about how you can give back in your community and support causes you care about while being mindful of financial implications.

 1. Reflect on what’s important to you

 It can be difficult to determine which organizations to support, with so many worthy groups hard at work to help the world.
 To help find direction for your giving efforts, reflect on what is important to you.

 Thinking about your own values could help you narrow down the types of causes you’d like to support.
 Ask yourself: What is the change you want to see?
 Who or what do you want to help?